WipingAllOut/NimRAT/README.md

 # NimRAT

 A simple discord-based remote access tool using Nim and Go.
+Please leave a ⭐ if you have found this project useful :)

 ## Features